 They use miracles (or exaggerated stories of miracles) to attract crowds.
 Such feats keep their followers at bay because to question the “prophet” or leave his fold can invite calamities.
 Like Jannes and Jambres who contended with Moses, many of them use occult powers to produce lying signs and wonders (2Tim.
 3:8).

-A famous Nigerian “prophet” once said: “Miracles are just a means to an end…everyone who received a miracle received it for the salvation of his or her soul.”
-This is a lie.
+A Nigerian “prophet” T. B. Joshua once said: “Miracles are just a means to an end…everyone who received a miracle received it for the salvation of his or her soul.”
+This is false.
 Miracles do not save, it’s the gospel that saves.
 The children of Israel witnessed many miracles, yet they perished in the wilderness.

 False prophets like to play it for the crowd and win their approval.
 Any little good they do for others -including miracles- must be televised and broadcast.
 They are also very selective on what they preach about.